-Can Electricity Travel Through Wood.
-Can electricity pass through air?
+Many people typically think that electricity cannot travel through the wood.
 This one isn’t actually a myth — wood is, in fact, nonconductive.
+A live tree can conduct electricity;

 In Contrary, Turning The Voltage High Enough Can Force Electric Current And Flow Or Travel Through The Wood.